gender (noun) /ˈdʒɛndɚ/ LISTEN

 In pop culture

 Today is International Women’s Day, an event that is held on March 8 every year to celebrate women’s achievements and to continue to fight against gender inequality.
 You can read more about International Women’s Day here.
-There are many other movements fighting for women’s rights, some of which you may have heard of, including the #MeToo movement that is currently fighting against sexual harassment (you can read more about that here) and the Argentine feminist movement #NiUnaMenos, which you can read more about here.
+There are many other movements fighting for women’s rights, some of which you may have heard of, including the #MeToo movement that fights against sexual harassment (you can read more about that here) and the Argentine feminist movement #NiUnaMenos, which you can read more about here.

 Gender can also be a verb, meaning ‘to bring forth or produce,’ but it is rarely used nowadays.
 You may come across it in old books.